 A contract is a legally binding document between an influencer or content creator and a brand that they wish to work with.
-There can be multiple types of contracts that you, as a budding influencer, can implement.

 Below, we present some of the most applicable contracts for your influencer or content creation business.

 As an influencer or TikToker, you are considered an independent contractor who is providing service to brands or clients.
 That service could be promoting products or creating content to increase followers.

 An independent contractor agreement is often known as an influencer contractor or influencer marketing agreement.
 This sort of contract will cover the scope of the project, compensation, duration and other standard clauses.

 Influencing and being a social media content creator is a new and continuously evolving medium.

 So, it’s completely okay to be confused about what exactly an influencer contract should include and what you should negotiate for in a collaboration.
 Luckily, you are at the right place.

 Below, we highlight the must-have components of an influencer contract — one that will ensure your influencer and content creation business is protected from any mismanagement and unforeseen circumstances.

 Scope and Specifics of Content